Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 Another view of the port of Paloukia in Salamina, featuring several other double-ended ferries.

-Next to them was the double-ended ferry THEOLOGOS V II of Evia Ferries, which was built in late 2018, and was therefore spending her first-ever summer on the Perama-Salamina line.
+Next to them was the double-ended ferry THEOLOGOS V II of Evia Ferries, which was built in late 2018, and she was therefore spending her first-ever summer on the Perama-Salamina line.

 The GLYKOFILOUSA V after having passed by her.
 She is seen heading towards Perama.